abhijithsnair1111/Retail-Data-Analytics-Project/README.md

 - Dimension Table - Products Details `gold.dim_products`

 ![Data Architecture](docs/data_architecture.png)

+[Data Catalog](docs/data_catalog.md) provides a detailed breakdown of the tables and columns inside the tables

 To further simplify each table the various columns inside each table can be split into two main categories